krkrman/Fatura_Hackathon/README.md

 # Fatura Hackathon 2021 (Flutter)

+Fatura aspires to be the largest B2B platform in Egypt, the Middle East and Africa.
+To gain and retain this standing in such a competitive market, Fatura has to cater equally for all its stakeholders, and become instrumental to their daily businesses.
+The main stakeholder to Fatura is the retailer: this is the small kiosk, medium supermarket or large hypermarket.

+People shop more where they spend time more.
+To keep the retailers engaged, we decided to create an embedded movie recommendation experience in the app.

+## Goal
 This is a hackathon project consists of Three tasks for Fatura flutter hackathon.

-## Goal
 This project consists of three tasks :

 1,2 :  small app consists of FAB and container  when i pressed on FAB it changes container Color